 Associate Director, Center for Data-Intensive Research in Astronomy and Cosmology (DIRAC)

-Daniela is interested in leveraging new statistical and computational methods to improve inference within astronomy.
-Her current research focuses mostly on time series analysis, across all parts of astronomy, including asteroids, the sun, neutron stars and black holes.
+Daniela is interested in leveraging new statistical and computational methods to improve inference within astronomy and space science.
+Her current research focuses mostly on time series analysis across all parts of astronomy, including asteroids, the sun, neutron stars and black holes.
 She is interested in how we can use machine learning and statistics to mitigate biases introduced into our data by detectors and telescopes.
-She is lead developer of the open-source software project Stingray, which aims to build a well-tested, well-documented standard implementation of the most commonly used time series methods in astronomy.
+She is lead developer of the open-source software project Stingray, which implements a collection of commonly used time series methods in astronomy.

 She is interested in finding new ways to teach data science to astronomers (often with candy), and she thinks about facilitating interdisciplinary collaborations a lot in her role as co-organizer of Astro Hack Week.